"No. Just... No" Reaction

 Gibson: Just no!

-- This is David Letterman's reaction when Peter Griffin, disguising himself as James Woods, reveals that his new (and completely tasteless) comedy movie was "September 11th, Two-Thousand-FUN."
+- Family Guy: This is David Letterman's reaction when Peter Griffin, disguising himself as James Woods, reveals that his new (and completely tasteless) comedy movie was "September 11th, Two-Thousand-FUN."
 The public reactions are also exactly as one expects.
 Which was exactly as planned, as Peter was attempting to ruin James Woods as revenge for Woods stealing his identity.

 - On Young Justice, when the Justice League are discussing potential new members: